Why Clinilabs?

 What could affect my AMH/egg count results?

 Certain hormonal contraceptives, such as the pill or implant, can lower AMH levels temporarily.
 In contrast, polycystic ovary syndrome (PCOS) may cause AMH levels to rise due to an increased number of small follicles.
 Other factors that can influence AMH levels include biotin supplements, ovarian surgery, and medical treatments like chemotherapy or radiotherapy.
+While AMH naturally declines with age and is a useful marker of ovarian reserve, it does not predict fertility or the chance of natural conception on its own.

 Can I get pregnant naturally if i have low AMH level?